E-NEWSLETTER SIGNUP E-NEWSLETTER SIGNUP

 Secondly, I find most taxpayers who are afraid of AUDIT do not use a Professional Accountant.
 They either do it themselves, use a non-designated professional and/or are uncomfortable asking Professionals in their network for advice.

 Not every taxpayer can handle all tax situations using a DIY approach.
 Don’t be afraid to ask for help.
-We, Professional Accountants, exist to help you, TAXPAYERS!
+We, Professional Accountants, exist to help you, the TAXPAYERS!

 I hope I have taken the SCARY out of AUDIT.
-Please let me know in your comments below.
+Keep calm and call your Designated Professional Accountant!

 ***This blog is for information only and not to be used as tax advice or planning without first seeking professional advice.
 Information is subject to change without notice.